Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: Introduction

 In neutral atom QPUs, single atoms are trapped in a flexible arrangement of optical tweezers or, alternatively, in an optical lattice.
 Qubit states are encoded in two atomic low-energy levels, and laser light is used to coherently manipulate and read out the qubits~\cite{Saffman2010, browaeysManybodyPhysicsIndividually2020}.
 Entanglement between two or multiple atoms is usually generated through the Rydberg blockade effect, which relies on the strong van-der-Waals (vdW) interaction between two atoms when they are simultaneously excited to high-energy Rydberg levels~\cite{Saffman2010, browaeysManybodyPhysicsIndividually2020}.
 This interaction mechanism can natively realize CZ gates~\cite{Bluvstein2022, Muniz2024, Finkelstein2024, Tao2025, janduraTimeOptimalTwoThreeQubit2022, Fromonteil2023}, multi-control C$^k$Z gates~\cite{Levine2019, Pelegri2022}, and other diagonal multi-qubit gates~\cite{Kazemi2025, Locher2025}.

 However, the vdW interaction is not the only possible interaction between Rydberg states, and not even the most fundamental one.
-The large orbital size of electrons in Rydberg states leads to substantial atomic dipole moments and, consequently, strong dipole-dipole interactions (DDI) between atoms in Rydberg states~\cite{Saffman2010}.
+The large orbital size of the electron wave-function in Rydberg states leads to substantial atomic dipole moments and, consequently, strong dipole-dipole interactions (DDI) between atoms in Rydberg states~\cite{Saffman2010}.
 This interaction has been utilized in quantum simulation experiments to explore, for example, coherent spin exchange~\cite{Barredo2015}, continuous symmetry breaking~\cite{Chen2023, Sbierski2023}, and symmetry-protected topological states~\cite{DeLeseleuc2018SSH, yue2025}.
-Also, ultrafast quantum operations~\cite{Chew2022} and fast two-qubit CZ gates~\cite{Giudici2025} have been proposed using the exchange interaction.
+Ultrafast quantum operations~\cite{Chew2022}, CPhase gates~\cite{Goerz2011}, and fast two-qubit CZ gates~\cite{Giudici2025} have also been proposed using the exchange interaction.
+Furthermore, entangling gates between individually trapped polar molecules have been realized using such a dipolar exchange interaction~\cite{Bao2023PolarMolecules, Holland2023PolarMolecules, Bergonzoni2025iswapPolarMolecules}.

 In this paper, we utilize the dipole-dipole exchange interaction to realize a native iSWAP gate (and more generally parameterized exchange gates) between two qubits encoded in low-energy states of neutral atoms.
-The basic idea is to coherently map populations from the qubit manifold to dipole-dipole interacting Rydberg states during which the required interaction time is cumulated, using a single, optimally controlled pulse protocol.
+The basic idea is to coherently map populations from the qubit manifold to a pair of dipole-dipole interacting Rydberg states during which the required DDI phase is accumulated, using an optimally controlled pulse protocol.